Envy ratio

+Envy ratio, in finance, refers to the ratio of the price paid by investors to the price paid by the management team for their respective shares of equity.

+Overview

-Envy ratio, in finance, is the ratio of the price paid by investors to that paid by the management team for their respective shares of the equity.
-It is used to consider an opportunity for a management buyout.
-Managers are often allowed to invest at a lower valuation to make their ownership possible and to create a personal financial incentive for them to approve the buyout and to work diligently towards the success of the investment.
+The Envy ratio is used to evaluate opportunities for a management buyout.
+Managers are often allowed to invest at a lower valuation, which facilitates their ownership and provides a personal financial incentive to approve the buyout and work diligently towards its success.
 The envy ratio is somewhat similar to the concept of financial leverage; managers can increase returns on their investments by using other investors' money.